patiosga/CylinderCutter/README.md

 based on how little cylinder is left after the cuts.
 The results are exported in a csv file
 named "for_dad.csv" that can be later opened with excel to have a better visualisation of the data.

+In the csv file the data is stored in columns like so:
+1. First column -> Combination of cuts to be used on the cylinder
+2. The next 1-5 columns (depending on how many different piece sizes you want to use) are the piece size
+   at the top and the total weight of all the same pieces in each specific combination (row)
+3. The final column is the remaining length of the cylinder that can not be cut down further

 Also, because my dad hasn't any experience with handling code i made a GUI to make his
 job a little easier by using the tkinter library.